Wood-based panel products and timber in fire

 This Wood Information Sheet applies to the United Kingdom and other jurisdictions where British practice is followed.

 It is important to have tests acceptable in the jurisdiction where products are intended to be sold.
-This WIS explains two systems of testing - British and European.
-Both are acceptable in the UK.
-However the British system is not accepted in other European countries.
-Like Britain, other European countries have their own systems for testing.
-The European system is accepted in all European countries.
+This WIS explains the system of testing for wood-based panel products and timber, and is predominantly based on European test Standards.
+The European system is accepted in all European countries and will continue to be the recommended testing system in the UK even after Brexit.

 - Reaction to fire